-In 2011- 2012 the Shire of Northam, while undertaking the Regional Centres.
-Development Program (SuperTowns), identified the need for local Aboriginal & Environmental Interpretative activities, with recommendations that these activities be centred on the existing Northam Visitors Centre.
+In 2011- 2012 the Shire of Northam, while undertaking the Regional Centres Development Program (SuperTowns), identified the need for local Aboriginal & Environmental Interpretative activities, with recommendations that these activities be centred on the existing Northam Visitors Centre.
 Through a consultative process, the design concept for the Centre has been prepared.
-The design of the Centre allows for a new structure to be constructed adjacent to the existing Visitors Centre and connected by an internal bridge.
+The design of the Centre allows for a new structure to be constructed adjacent to the existing Visitors Centre.

-Aboriginal & Environmental Interpretative Project Funds

 National Stronger Regions Fund \$2.1m

 Lotterywest \$2.0m

 Wheatbelt Development Commission \$300.000

 Royalties for Regions \$250.000

 Shire of Northam \$1.10m plus a commitment to ongoing operational costs of the Centre